Applying to Law School

 How Many Schools Should I Apply To?

+It is a good idea to apply to at least 5-9 schools.
 You may want to apply to a couple "reach" or "dream" schools, a few "realistic" choices, and at least one or two "safety" schools.
 The LSAC's admission profile grids may help you to identify schools within these categories.
 It helps to be flexible and to keep in mind that results of the application process may surprise you.

 Top